Nathan-Butler7/vpn-setup-usage/README.md

 <h1> Virtual Private Network (VPNs) Setup and Usage (Proton VPN) </h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial provides a practical guide to setting up and using a VPN, and demonstrates how to test your VPN connection using a remote desktop from Microsoft Azure.<br />

 <h2>Environments and Technologies Used</h2>